Series B

 What milestones do I need to raise a Series B?

-Typical Series B companies show $8-15M ARR, net retention above 115%, a working sales motion, and a credible path to $50-100M ARR.
+Typical Series B companies show meaningful ARR, strong net retention, a working sales motion, and a credible path to several multiples of current revenue.
 The round funds scaling that motion, not finding it.
-Investors expect at least two quarters of consistent growth at scale, not a single big quarter.
+Investors expect at least a couple of quarters of consistent growth at scale, not a single big quarter.

 How much dilution at Series B?